 Say your companion mentions being intrigued by kegel exercisers.
 My favorites — and I’ve tried quite a few — are the LELO Luna Beads.
 These are inserted vaginally and can be worn around, to make mundane tasks less excruciating.
 Oh, yeah, and they tone the PC muscles, too.
 But mostly the sensation of the inner balls rolling around is just really fun.

 Or maybe during this “casual conversation” they express interest in G-spot spelunking.
 Now, if they’re new to G-spot stimulation, a simple silicone dildo with a good curved or pronounced head will do the trick.
-I really like the Vixen Creations Woody (same mold as my beloved Mustang), or a dildo made by Uberrime, such as the Uno or Splendid.
+I really like the Vixen Creations Woody (same mold as my beloved Mustang), or a dildo made by Uberrime, such as the Splendid.
 The Splendid comes in many colors and sizes, which is pretty sweet.

 But if your recipient has already found their G-spot and wants to up the ante a bit — perhaps even learn to squirt — I absolutely adore the njoy Pure Wand.
 This stainless steel wonder even comes in a swanky box, so you can literally just toss a bow around it and be done.
 Which is great because I’m already having flash-forwards to how much peppermint schnapps I’m going to have to drink while I wrap presents just to make it bearable.